devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ##### Server-side

 - Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3): each object encrypts with a unique key.
 As an additional safeguard, it encrypts the key itself with a master key that it regularly rotates.
 Uses AES-256.
 - Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS): similar to SSE-S3, but with some additional benefits and charges for using this service.
 There are separate permissions for the use of a CMK that provides added protection against unauthorized access of your objects in Amazon S3.
 SSE-KMS also provides you with an audit trail showing when and who used the CMK.
 Additionally, you can choose to create and manage customer managed CMKs, or use AWS managed CMKs that are unique to you, your service, and your Region.
+AWS KMS generates a bucket-level key that is used to create unique data keys for new objects that you add to the bucket.
+This S3 Bucket Key is used for a time-limited period within Amazon S3, reducing the need for Amazon S3 to make requests to AWS KMS to complete encryption operations.
 - Server-Side Encryption with Customer-Provided Keys (SSE-C): you manage the encryption keys and Amazon S3 manages the encryption, as it writes to disks, and decryption, when you access your objects.
 With this option, the customer is responsible for managing and rotating the keys, and without access to these keys the Amazon S3 data can not be decrypted.

+- If you have existing objects in your bucket and you set the default encryption, the setting does not retroactively encrypt existing objects.
+To encrypt existing objects, use Amazon S3 Batch Operations.
+- If you are using a custom AWS KMS key, you must grant users access to use the key.
+Otherwise, they will not be able to decrypt the objects.
+- The default encryption on the bucket is used on all objects unless the object PUT request header contains a different encryption method.

 ##### Client-side encryption

 - You encrypt the data before sending it to S3 and decrypt it when received.
 It's implemented in the SDKs.

+##### Encrypted connections

+- To protect data in transit, use an S3 bucket policy to force the use of HTTPS requests.
+(Deny actions with condition of SecureTransport false)
+- You can use AWS Config rules to implement ongoing detective controls using the s3-bucket-ssl-requests-only AWS Config managed rule.

 #### Service Integration